The-Foreigners/The-Foreigners.github.io/objectives.md

 - DON'T BUNCH UP!!

-- PRACTICE AVOIDING COUNTERSPELL
+- PRACTICE AVOIDING COUNTERSPELL.
   - Stay beyond 60ft range.
   - Use cover to prevent casting being seen.
   - Keep track of reactions.

+- KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.

+- REMEMBER TO DETECT MAGIC WHILE LOOTING, Wand of Secrets.

 - Check in on Garath Primo with Kuldera Academy on the 1st.

 - Review items:
   - Count attunements: armor, weapon, staff, wand

-- Segment a ladder to mend later, use to infiltrate orc outpost.
+- Use segmented ladder to infiltrate orc outpost.

 - Return to Rhest, defeat Razorfiends
   - Extract dragon teeth, use with medallion to create divination tools.